semgrep/ocaml-tree-sitter-core/doc/updating-a-grammar.md

 git push origin upgrade-X
 ```

-We can now consider publishing the code to ocaml-tree-sitter-lang.
+We can now consider publishing the code to semgrep-X.

 Publishing
 --